ChandigarhUniv/Advance-Embedded-Systems-Design-IoT-and-Robotics-Implementation-Faculty-Development-Program--2022/README.md

 <i>Content covered.</i>

+### Facilty Used
+   **prerequisites for the Training Program below:**

+1. PC with at least 32/64-bit windows 7/10 operating system minimum of 2GB RAM is required.
+(Windows 8 is not preferred)

+2. High-speed Wi-Fi connectivity to all the systems

+3. Download Code Composer Studio version 7.4 or the version which is installed already in a few systems, you can download this from the below link (Disable the anti-virus before installing the [Texas_software](https://software-dl.ti.com/ccs/esd/documents/ccs_downloads.html). (select version 7.4.0 of windows from this link)

+4. Download Energia-0101E0017, you can download this from the below link http://energia.nu/download/ (select version 21 or 17 of the IDE it is not installed)

+5. Few Pen drives during the training

+6. Projector, Board, and markers.

 ### ARM Cortex M4F Microcontroller
   - Architectural Overview, Introduction to Tiva C LaunchPad and understanding the System Clock